 The First Weeks — Navigating a New World

 Students are experiencing college life for the first time.
-They are excited to explore both academic and co-curricular opportunities and are trying to make connections with other students, staff and faculty.
-Almost everything is a new experience.
+They are excited to explore many opportunities and are trying to make connections with other students, staff and faculty.
 Students may be:

 - Excited and apprehensive